nikeshskillup/bmi-calculator/README.md

    git push origin
    ```

 Congratulations!
-You have successfully completed the Shipping Calculator application lab.
+You have successfully completed the BMI Calculator application lab.
 With this application, users can log in, add freight rates, and view the rates in a chart.

 ## Author(s)